fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricNodeTransition.md

 ### -NodeName
 This is the name of the Service Fabric node to target with this cmdlet.
-A list of the Service Fabric nodes in your cluster can be found by invoking Get-ServiceFabricNode.
+A list of the Service Fabric nodes in your cluster can be found by invoking **Get-ServiceFabricNode**.

 ```yaml
 Type: String